What Do Criminal Investigator or Special Agent Do?

 - Crime Investigator Special Agent

-Job Opportunities for Criminal Investigators and Special Agents
+Are There Job Opportunities for Criminal Investigators and Special Agents?

-In 2016, there was an estimated number of 110,900 jobs in the United States for Criminal Investigator or Special Agent.
+There were about 110,900 jobs for Criminal Investigator or Special Agent in 2016 (in the United States).
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Criminal Investigator or Special Agent by 2026.
 Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 The states with the most job growth for Criminal Investigator or Special Agent are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.